Eliza Chappell Porter: Oklahoma and Wyoming Territory

 Jeremiah was appointed Post Chaplain by the U.S. Senate in 1870, and sent to work at Fort Brown, Texas, on the north side of the Rio Grande.
 In January 1874, the Porters went to Fort Sill in the Oklahoma Territory, among the Comanche and Kiowa tribes, because Jeremiah was the chaplain for Ulysses S. Grant's command.
 Porter "taught the children of the garrison in a day school [Rio Grande Female Institute], gathered the laundresses for instruction and made herself the special friend of everyone in need".

 Jeremiah was transferred to Ft.
-Russell, Wyoming, in 1875.
+Russell, Wyoming in 1875.
 By this time, Porter's health started to deteriorate.
 After a bout with malaria and pneumonia, her lungs were never the same, making frontier living intolerable.
 She spent much time away from her husband, because she couldn't venture out in the cold.
 Porter was torn between wanting to be near her sons in Chicago, and avoiding the harsh winters; she found any permanent resting place impractical.
 She spent summers in Wisconsin or Michigan, and winters in Florida, Texas, or California.
-Even though her health failed her, she kept busy with correspondence and "read with keen interest".
+Although her health failed her, she kept busy with correspondence and "read with keen interest".

 Death

 Porter caught a chill at Christmas in 1887 that developed into pneumonia.
 She died at the age of 80 on January 1, 1888, in Santa Barbara, California.
 Memorial services were held in Chicago on January 17.
-People from all walks of life shared recollections of Chappell Porter.
+People from all walks of life shared recollections of Eliza Chappell Porter.

-Mary Livermore—a fellow member of the U.S. Sanitary Commission, journalist, and women's-rights advocate—remarked of the "uniform gentleness and untiring diligence that characterized her", noting "What a power she was in the hospitals" and "It seems to me that her biography, like that of our Lord, may be condensed into one phrase, 'she went about doing good'."
+Mary Livermore — a fellow member of the U.S. Sanitary Commission, journalist, and women's-rights advocate—remarked of the "uniform gentleness and untiring diligence that characterized her", noting "What a power she was in the hospitals" and "It seems to me that her biography, like that of our Lord, may be condensed into one phrase, 'she went about doing good'."

 Jeremiah remained active, giving lectures to large crowds up until just before his own passing in 1893.

 Porter is buried at Rosehill Cemetery in Chicago.